PostHog/posthog-plugin-starter-kit/README.md

 [![npm package](https://img.shields.io/npm/v/posthog-plugin-hello-world?style=flat-square)](https://www.npmjs.com/package/posthog-plugin-hello-world)
 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg?style=flat-square)](https://opensource.org/licenses/MIT)

 This is an exemplary PostHog plugin.
-It adds property `"greeting"` to every event with a configurable value – `"Hello world!"` by default.
+It adds property `"greeting"` to every event, with a configurable value (by default: `"Hello world!"`).

-A few goodies included with this plugin:
+Feel free to use it as a base for your own plugins!

+## Goodies included

--   TypeScript for best reliability and development experience,
+-   TypeScript for best reliability and development experience
--   Jest for convenient testing,
+-   Jest for convenient testing
--   Prettier and ESLint for code style and best practices – both handled by pre-commit hooks,
+-   Prettier and ESLint for code style and best practices – both handled by pre-commit hooks
--   GitHub Actions set up to run code quality and functionality tests in pull requests, and also to publish a new npm release when the package version is incremented in `main` (the latter requires an automation type npm access token to be set with a repo secret `NPM_TOKEN`).
+-   GitHub Actions set up to run code quality and functionality tests in pull requests, and also to publish a new npm release when the package version is incremented in `main` (the latter requires an automation type npm access token to be set with a repo secret `NPM_TOKEN`)

+## Installation

+1. Open PostHog.
+1. Head to the Plugins page from the sidebar.
+1. Either install Hello World from Available plugins, or install from URL using this repository's URL.

 ## Questions?